 The MBA program at North Dakota State University is a non-thesis, professional program structured to serve qualified students with undergraduate degrees in various fields.
 The program is designed to provide the student with an effective set of analytical skills, a broad view of the way organizations work, and an understanding of the functional areas of business.
 The NDSU program provides a generalized core curriculum along with a variety of elective options in areas such as business analytics, digital marketing and innovation, and leadership and managerial skills.

-The online MBA program is designated solely for individuals with significant (five or more years of) post-baccalaureate professional work experience.
+*The online MBA program is available to individuals with significant (five or more years of) post-baccalaureate professional work experience.
 Core courses are delivered in a synchronous online format in the evenings, with numerous elective options offered in both synchronous and asynchronous online formats.

 Contact Information